MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-azure-monitor.md

 In this example, we use the Log Analytics workspace to create a dashboard.
 Follow the steps to configure [monitoring settings](/entra/identity/monitoring-health/overview-monitoring-health) for the external tenant activity logs:

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com)  with your external tenant's account.
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com).
+1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu and switch to your external tenant from the **Directories + subscriptions** menu.
 This account must be a member of the security group you specified previously.
-1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the external tenant from the **Directories + subscriptions** menu.
 1. Browse to **Diagnostic settings** by navigating to **Identity** > **Monitoring & health**.
 1. If there are existing settings for the resource, you'll see a list of settings already configured.
 Either select **Add diagnostic setting** to add a new setting, or select **Edit settings** to edit an existing setting.
 Each setting can have no more than one of each of the destination types.